Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)

 Set pod requests and limits on all pods in your YAML manifests.
 If the AKS cluster uses resource quotas and you don't define these values, your deployment may be rejected.

-Use pod requests and limits to manage the compute resources within an AKS cluster.
-Pod requests and limits inform the Kubernetes scheduler which compute resources to assign to a pod.
+Use pod requests and limits to manage compute resources within an AKS cluster.
+Pod requests and limits inform the Kubernetes scheduler of the compute resources to assign to a pod.

 Pod CPU/Memory requests

-Pod requests define a set amount of CPU and memory that the pod needs regularly.
+Pod requests define a set amount of CPU and memory the pod needs regularly.

-In your pod specifications, it's best practice and very important to define these requests and limits based on the above information.
-If you don't include these values, the Kubernetes scheduler cannot take into account the resources your applications require to aid in scheduling decisions.
+In your pod specifications, it's important you define these requests and limits based on the above information.
+If you don't include these values, the Kubernetes scheduler can't consider the resources your applications require to help with scheduling decisions.

 Pod CPU/Memory limits**

-Pod limits define when a pod has lost control of resource consumption.
-When it exceeds the limit, the pod is marked for killing.
+Pod limits define when a pod loses control of resource consumption.
+When it exceeds the limit, the pod is marked for removal.
 This behavior maintains node health and minimizes impact to pods sharing the node.
-Not setting a pod limit defaults it to the highest available value on a given node.
+If you don't set a pod limit, it defaults to the highest available value on a given node.

 Avoid setting a pod limit higher than your nodes can support.
 Each AKS node reserves a set amount of CPU and memory for the core Kubernetes components.
 Your application may try to consume too many resources on the node for other pods to successfully run.